glansaroj/Multideal/README.md

 ## Tech-stack

-While crafting this project, I'll be using range of really cool modern tech-stacks which really excite me the most.
-Tech-stacks that will be used in this projects as as follows:
+While crafting this project, I'll be using a wide range of awesome & cool modern tech-stacks which really excite me the most.
+Tech-stacks that will be used in this project are as follows:

 * [![Next][Next.js]][Next-url]
 * [![React][React.js]][React-url]